What Is Trazimera™ (trastuzumab-qyyp)?

 How does Trazimera work?

 Trazimera is an engineered monoclonal antibody used to treat cancer.
 Our bodies naturally produce antibodies.
 These are immune factors that act against bacteria, viruses, and other foreign organisms that invade and threaten our health.
 Drug companies make a variety of antibodies that target the actions that cause certain diseases, including breast cancer.4

 Trazimera is designed to bind to HER2 molecules that appear on the surface of HER2+ breast cancers.
-HER2 molecules stimulate tumors to grow especially fast.
-By blocking HER2, Trazimera slows the uncontrolled growth of the tumor cells.
+HER2+ breast cancers can grow and spread quickly.
+By blocking HER2, Trazimera helps slow or block the growth and spread of HER2+ breast cancers.
 Since Trazimera works only with tumors that are HER2+, your doctor will test your tumor for HER2 before prescribing this drug.4

 What are the possible side effects?